Skip to content

 After Surgery

 Pressure equalization tubes generally move out of the eardrum and into the ear canal within 9 months to a year after the procedure, allowing the microscopic incision to heal without the need for further care.
-However, Northwest ENT Surgery Center still recommends scheduling a follow-up appointment with a pediatrician or family physician in 6 months.
+However, Northwest ENT Surgery Center and and Pediatric and Adult Surgery Center still recommend scheduling a follow-up appointment with a pediatrician or family physician in 6 months.

 After the adenoidectomy, patients may experience mild to moderate discomfort, but this irritation should subside after 1-2 days.